Lean team? XBert AI answers calls 24/7 and captures new leads.

 One of the most essential features of an automated telephone system is the ability to direct callers to the right department or agent.
 This is done through voice menus, ranging from the classic “For billing, press 1…” DTMF/touch tone menus to more advanced speech recognition tools.

-Automated call routing helps ensure callers can quickly reach whoever they need to speak to without jumping through hoops or being sent back and forth between departments, making it a core component of any ATS.
+Automated call routing helps ensure callers can quickly reach whoever they need to speak to without jumping through hoops or being sent back and forth between departments, making it a core component of any ATS and any automated calling service.
+It also helps organize multiple phone numbers across teams.

 Call queuing

-Nobody likes waiting on hold, but phone systems can still be used to make the wait a less painful experience by using better call flows.
-Call queuing provides a virtual waitlist for callers, including options for estimated wait times and hold music.
+Nobody likes waiting on hold, but many automated phone systems can still be used to make the wait a less painful experience by using better call flows.
+Call queuing provides a virtual waitlist for callers, including options for estimated wait times and hold music, and helps organizations handle high volumes of incoming calls, outgoing calls, direct calls, and large-scale automated dialing campaigns.

-One of the most helpful options for a call queue is the callback feature, which allows callers to leave their phone number and get a notification when someone is available to assist them.
+One of the most helpful options for a call queue is the callback feature.
+Callers can leave their phone number and then receive an emergency notification or appointment reminder as soon as someone is available to assist them.
 That way, callers can go about the rest of their day without needing to stay on the phone for an extended period or lose their position in the queue.

 Circular-call-queuing